sthomasmcclane/SDroid/README.md

 4.  **Find the Treasure:** Follow the direction of the green 'X'.
 When you are standing on or right next to the treasure and use the droid, you will automatically dig it up and collect the Salvage.

-5.  **Harvest Fauna:** Defeat local creatures to collect Biochemicals. **Creatures have an agro range and will pursue for a short distance**.
+5.  **Harvest Fauna:** Defeat local creatures to collect Biochemicals. **Creatures have an aggro range and will pursue for a short distance**.
 	* `Womp Rats` (`W`) on Tatooine
 	* `Kath Hounds` (`K`) on Alderran,
 	* `Tauntauns` (`T`) on Hoth